 Our office makes an extra effort to reach out to pre-major students on academic warning.
 A registration hold is put on so that you can come in and meet with your adviser.

 When you are on academic probation, you are close to losing your place as a student at the UW.
-Every quarter you are on probation you have to earn a 2.5 in the quarter or earn high enough quarterly grades to raise your cumulative gpa to 2.0.
+During each quarter you are on probation, you have to earn a minimum 2.00 quarterly gpa for your regularly graded courses, or earn high enough quarterly grades to raise your cumulative gpa to 2.00 or higher.
 If you don't, you'll be dropped from the UW for low scholarship.